 Emotional intelligence is the ability to identify and appropriately respond to one’s own emotions and the emotions of others.
-In business, it is becoming more widely accepted that this intelligence has great influence in HR—many studies show, for instance, that emotionally intelligent teams are more productive.
-However, although many firms now offer trainings on how to get along with coworkers by growing Emotional Intelligence, few customer satisfaction programs train service reps and front-line managers how to read and appropriately respond to customers’ emotions.
+In business, it is becoming more widely accepted that this intelligence has great influence in HR.
+However, few customer satisfaction programs train service reps and front-line managers how to read and appropriately respond to customer emotions.
 Empowering employees in this way is what separates the customer service wheat from the chaff, so to speak.

-Such service is definitely beneficial in the long run, as many studies have shown.
+Such service is definitely beneficial in the long run.
 For instance, a L’Oreal study found sales agents selected for their emotional intelligence each sold $91,370 more annually than salespeople selected through the traditional hiring process.
 What’s more, the emotionally intelligent salespeople had a 63% lower turnover rate during the first year of employment.
 (Check out our sales research, which confirms this further.)

 To harness the power of emotional intelligence, hire with emotional intelligence in mind and provide tools for current employees to hone their emotional competency.
 Doing so will foster authentic, engaging customer interactions that will bring you business for years to come.